 We are very fortunate to serve several special education programs

 at NSE.
 We currently serve students who have individualized education plans (IEP) that require speech, resource classrooms, occupational therapy, developmental therapy, and self-contained classrooms.
 We also provide training for classroom teachers to implement and monitor IEP accommodations in the regular classroom and throughout the school.
-For more information, contact Dr. Barnett-Queen at 736-3183 (3008).
+For more information, contact Dr. Barnett-Queen.

 Student Recognition Program

 The student recognition program